History of the ERC Agency

 In 2019, the nationwide emergency response centre information system, called ERICA, used by all parties involved in the activities of the Emergency Response Centre Agency was introduced.
 The introduction of the new emergency response centre information system has made it possible to deploy a networked operating model in emergency response centre operations in which any emergency response centre can respond to calls from anywhere in Finland.
 This will ensure equal and high-quality emergency response centre services throughout Finland.

-History of ERC number
+History of the ERC number

 -